stanfordjournalism/stanford-progj-2022/docs/tech_setup.md

 If you have a version between Python 3.7 and 3.8, you're all set.

-If you have an older Python version (e.g. 2.7), follow the below instructions.
+If you have an older Python version (e.g. 2.7), follow the below instructions for Mac users.

 ### Mac